risc0/risc0/website/api/zkvm/quickstart.md

 cargo risczero install
 ```

-> Note: To install a specific version instead of using the latest stable version, use `cargo binstall cargo-risczero@<version>` where the version is the crates.io release tag.
+> Note: To install a specific version instead of using the latest stable version, use `cargo binstall cargo-risczero@<version>`, where the version is the crates.io release tag.
+>
+> The version used must match the `risc0-zkvm` version from your guest and host.

 ## 2. Create a New Project